 Bean and Rice Enchiladas

-My grandma makes these with the biggest tortilla, so the recipe only makes about 6-7 giant enchiladas.
+Tortillas: I usually make these with the biggest tortilla, so the recipe only makes about 5-6 giant enchiladas.
 This is plenty to feed our family for 2 nights in a row.
 You can also make them with smaller tortillas if you want to.
 You’ll probably need 2 pans if you do that.

-These can also be served with any of your favorite toppings, like sour cream, extra cheese, lettuce and olives!
-Anything goes here folks! 😊
+Toppings: These can be served with any of your favorite toppings, like sour cream, extra cheese, lettuce, avocado and olives!
+Anything goes here folks!

 - 1 teaspoon chili powder